-For all Executive KMP other than B. Capasso, fixed remuneration was increased by 3% for FY2023 taking the factors referred to above into account.
-B. Capasso received a 10% increase in fixed remuneration (increasing to \$605,000), recognising that his remuneration on becoming Managing Director of The Good Guys in August 2021 had been set at a level allowing scope for appropriate increases as he gained experience and performed in the role.
+All Executive KMP, excluding B. Capasso, received a 3% increase to fixed remuneration for FY2024 taking into account the factors above.
+B. Capasso received a 5% increase in fixed remuneration (increasing to \$635,250), recognising that his remuneration on becoming Managing Director of The Good Guys in August 2021 had been set at a level allowing scope for appropriate increases as he gained experience and performed in the role.

-Variable Reward Plan (VRP) Incentive - FY2023
+Variable Reward Plan (VRP) Incentive - FY2024

 The Group operates a variable reward plan to incentivise, attract and retain valued executives.
 The VRP allows for flexibility in setting performance targets year by year to take into account changing trading conditions, which is particularly important in a fast moving and volatile retail environment.
 It therefore provides a more motivating remuneration framework for Executive KMP, as well as greater alignment with shareholders, than traditional structures.
-Following a review of the Executive KMP remuneration structure for FY2023 and the performance of the Group, the Board remained of the view that the VRP was the most appropriate form of incentive plan.
+Following a review of the Executive KMP remuneration structure for FY2024 and the performance of the Group, the Board remained of the view that the VRP was the most appropriate form of incentive plan.